anna-filou/anna-filou.github.io/_posts/2025-01-23-js-menu-fallback.md

 ## A better way

-Instead of using a `<div>`, you can use a link, an `<a>` tag.
+> Instead of using a `<div>`, you can use a link—an `<a>` tag.
 Then, even if the JavaScript fails to load, the link will still work.
 And you can set it up to take the visitor to a backup menu page.

 Here’s how I handle this on my own site: